-Approval from FIRB may be required before a foreign investor contracts to buy an asset in Australia.
-Foreign investors, include entities where a foreigner has a 20% or more interest, or a group of foreigners collectively have a 40% or more interest.
-Whether notification or approval will be required will depend on:
+Approval from FIRB may be required before a foreign investor contracts to buy or invest in some types of assets or business in Australia.
+Foreign investors include businesses where a non-Australian has a 20% or more interest, or a group of non-Australians collectively have a 40% or more interest.
+What you need to do will depend on:

-- (a) Who the type of foreign investor is

-- (b) What is the asset being acquired

-- (c) The value of the asset being acquired

-- (d) Whether the acquisition involves a sensitive sector such as media or security technology.
+- (a) Who the foreign investor is - (b) What the asset or business being acquired is - (c) The value of the asset being acquired - (d) Whether the acquisition involves a sector considered to be sensitive, such as media or security technology.

-If a foreign investor wants to invest in Australia, but has not identified the type of asset or business, it may be possible to obtain FIRB pre-approval.
+If a foreign investor wants to invest in Australia, but has not identified the type of asset or business it wants to acquire or invest in, it may be possible to obtain FIRB pre-approval.